-Some suggestions for obtaining sufficient sleep through good sleep habits include:
+Some suggestions for good sleep habits include:

-- Going to bed when tired
+- going to bed when tired

-- Following a routine for bed and wake-up times, keeping it consistent every day of the week
+- following a routine for bed and wake-up times, keeping it consistent every day of the week

-- Avoiding eating 2-3 hours before bedtime
+- avoiding eating 2 to 3 hours before bedtime

-- If unable to fall asleep after 20 minutes of trying, going to another room and trying to read until feeling sleepy, then returning to bed
+- if unable to fall asleep after 20 minutes of trying, going to another room and trying to read until feeling sleepy, then returning to bed

-- Engaging in regular exercise during the day
+- engaging in regular exercise during the day

-- Keeping the bedroom quiet, dark and a comfortably cool temperature
+- keeping the bedroom quiet, dark and a comfortably cool temperature

-- Turning off electronic devices when you go to bed.
+- turning off electronic devices when you go to bed

 When you fail to get your required amount of sufficient sleep you start to accumulate a sleep debt.
 For example, if you need 7 hours of sleep nightly to feel awake and alert and only get 5 hours, you have a sleep debt of 2 hours.
 If you continue that pattern for five nights, you have an accumulated sleep debt of 10 hours.